jd12/underclassmen-final/README.md

 If you are missing any of the above or errors are present in the project, seek help immediately so you can get started on the project right away.

 ## Part Two: Create an Alien Language
-Implement the BlurbInterface.
+Implement the `BlurbInterface`.
 Both methods must be recursive.

 **Hints:**
 - Verifying a blurb might be easier to start with than generating a blurb.
 It will also make the test cases more helpful.